A Machine-to-Machine Interaction Interface for Lean 4

 to build either the shared library or executable.

-Install elan
+Install elan and lake, and run

 lake build

-This builds the executable in .lake/build/bin/pantograph-repl
+This builds the executable in .lake/build/bin/pantograph-repl.

 Executable Usage